danielgallas/kaggle/_posts/2025-02-09-third-post.md

 The evaluation method is: [quadratic weighted kappa](https://www.kaggle.com/code/aroraaman/quadratic-kappa-metric-explained-in-5-simple-steps), which measures the agreement between two ratings.
 This metric typically varies from 0 (random agreement between raters) to 1 (complete agreement between raters).

+This is a very detailed [exploratory data analysis](https://www.kaggle.com/code/antoninadolgorukova/cmi-piu-features-eda).

 # The solution: in short

 There were two major sources of data: